rudderlabs/keydb/README.md

 ### Client Features

+- **Connection Pooling**: Each node connection uses a pool of gRPC connections (default 10) for improved throughput
+  - Connections are distributed using round-robin load balancing
+  - Pool size is configurable via `ConnectionPoolSize` in client config
+  - Metrics track operations per connection: `keydb_client_connection_ops_total`
 - **Automatic Retries**: The client automatically retries operations on transient errors
-- **Cluster Awareness**: Automatically adapts to cluster size changes
+- **Cluster Awareness**: Automatically adapts to cluster size changes (including degraded mode)
+  - The cluster size is dynamically calculated based on active (non-degraded) nodes
+  - When a node is marked as degraded, it's excluded from the effective cluster size
 - **Key Distribution**: Automatically routes keys to the correct node based on hash
 - **Parallel Operations**: Sends requests to multiple nodes in parallel for better performance
 - **Automatic retries**: Automatically retries requests that fail for a configured number of times